m-rosinsky/WebWasp/docs/natas.md

 </body></html>
 ```

 From the header, this looks like an index of files.
+Take a second to check out each entry.
 This line certainly looks interesting:

 ```
 <tr><td valign="top"><img src="/icons/text.gif" alt="[TXT]"></td><td><a href="users.txt">users.txt</a></td><td align="right">2023-10-05 06:15  </td><td align="right">145 </td><td>&nbsp;</td></tr>
 ```

-This is linking a file called `users.txt` in the `files` directory.
+This is linking a file called `users.txt` within the `files` directory.
 Let's check it out!

-We can also search specifically for links within our response by using a `find` command:
+If we wanted to, we can also search specifically for links within our response by using a `find` command:

 ```
 > response find --links